 Baba (thought for the day)

 That fine feeling of inner joy is present in a lasting relationship.
 Baba said always where is you husband, but it was also wrong understood, it is not on the level of just a paper.
-If we are soulmates it is alive.
-It is real, it is friendship, it means it goes beyond birth and death.
-It is the principle of the yogi.
-Yogis are our friends.

 And if it is the husband, it has to be an ideal husband.